 - Simulate and improve the performance of concept designs.
-The results of such can be used to define design requirements and constraints before kickoff.
-It may also be used to compare and contrast two or more concepts after kickoff.
+The results of this can be used to define design requirements and constraints before kick-off.
+The software can also be used to compare and contrast two or more concepts after kick-off.

 - Simulate and improve the performance of detailed designs.
-Results from these analyses can be used to fine-tune a design, offering insight between two design choices or dimensionally sizing a design.
+Results from these analyses can be used to fine-tune a design, offering insight between two design choices, for example, or dimensionally sizing a design.

 - Confirm the performance of designs prior to prototyping and testing as part of a verification and validation process.
 This is often a final check before committing funds to building and testing.

 - Identify and address the failure of a design as part of a root cause analysis.
-Such simulations now only identify why a design failed, but also shows secondary performance issues that can lead to additional problems.
+Such simulations now not only identify why a design failed, but also reveal secondary performance issues that could lead to additional problems.

 - The core capabilities of this software focus on simulating the physical performance of a design in its operating environment.
 This comprises numerous physical disciplines, including: